TellisAshwini/computer-vision-rock-paper-scissors/README.md

 <img src = "https://raw.githubusercontent.com/TellisAshwini/computer-vision-rock-paper-scissors/main/Images/3_classes_teachable_machine_image.png" width = "550" height = "290" />

 Once the model is trained with the images, the model can be tested making one of the hand gestures and the output will be in terms of probability of the gesture being one those classes we created.
+Here we can see the output as `scissors` with 98% accuracy

 <img src = "https://raw.githubusercontent.com/TellisAshwini/computer-vision-rock-paper-scissors/main/Images/4_tm_scissors.png" width = "130" height = "200" />

  This model is then downloaded, and the files are saved as `keras_model.h5` and `labels.txt` in the repository.

-## Milestone 3:
+> ## Milestone 3:
  The required libraries for this project are installed `opencv-python`, `tensorflow`, and `ipykernel`.

  OpenCV is library lets you create a video capture object that is helpful to capture videos through webcam and then you may perform desired operations on that video.
 Tensorflow library helps to load the keras model `keras_model.h5`  and the IPython kernel is the Python execution backend for Jupyter.

- ## Milestone 4:
+ > ## Milestone 4:

  To understand the working of the game better we first code this game by user manually entering "rock", "paper" or "scissors" using the `input` function and then later replacing the manual input with the computer vision.